Charges dropped against man who was prosecuted six times for murder

 “As a general rule, General Fitch intends to refrain from seeking media coverage on individual prosecutions in an effort to de-sensationalize this very serious process for the individuals involved,” said spokesperson Colby Jordan.
 “The families here deserve that respect.”

-Much of the evidence against Flowers, 26 at the time of the killings, has been disputed in recent years, including witness recantations.
+Much of the evidence against Flowers, who was 26 at the time of the killings, has been disputed in recent years, including witness recantations.
 His case received national attention because of the reporting of American Public Media in its podcast series In the Dark.